-1. Introduction
+1 Introduction

 The ongoing Syrian conflict, which began in March 2011, has drawn attention from both the scientific community and the media to the question of how climatic conditions can contribute to political unrest and civil war.
 Recent studies of the Syrian uprising have shown that growing water scarcity and frequent droughts, coupled with poor water management, led to multiyear crop failures, economic deterioration and consequently mass migration of rural families to urban areas (Gleick, 2014; Kelley et al., 2015).
-Rapid growing population, overcrowding, unemployment and increased inequality put pressure on urban centers and finally contributed to the breakout of political unrest.
+Rapid growing population, overcrowding, unemployment and increased inequality put pressure on urban centres and finally contributed to the breakout of political unrest.
 Should these mechanisms be in place, the effect of anthropogenic climate change on the frequency and intensity of extreme events is expected to affect the risk of violent conflicts by aggravating such drivers of conflicts as poverty, food insecurity and inequalities (IPCC, 2014).

 Conflicts bring about a series of negative consequences including premature death, disability, psychological trauma, physical injury and malnutrition (Murray et al., 2002).
 Likewise, conflict can also be the cause of displacement.
-There is evidence that violence, in particular, serves as a main push factor in the case of forced migration (Moore and

-Shellman, 2004; Schmeidl, 1997).
+There is evidence that violence, in particular, serves as a main push factor in the case of forced migration (Moore and Shellman, 2004; Schmeidl, 1997).
 If climate change does induce conflict, then indirectly climate change also contributes to forced migration.
 Indeed, recent media headlines, especially those on Europe's refugee crisis, often cite climate change-induced conflict in the Middle East and Africa as a major driver of the surge of migrants to Europe in the past couple of years.
-The narrative behind these headlines tends to follow a similar path, claiming climate change reduces availability and alters the distribution of resources such as water, food and arable land, which in turn trigger violent conflict and, as a consequence, migration.
-However, scientific literature linking climate, conflict and migration together is relatively scarce.
-The existing literature on the impacts of climate change on conflict and migration commonly assesses how environmental pressures instigate outmigration and consequently how climate change-induced migration promotes conflict in migrant receiving areas.
-The arrival of climate migrants can put pressure on infrastructure, services and the economy of the receiving area, leading to competition over resources, especially when the resources are scarce (Reuveny, 2007).
+The narrative behind these headlines tend to follow a similar path, claiming climate change reduces availability and alters the distribution of resources such as water, food and arable land which in turn trigger violent conflict and, as a consequence, migration.
+However, scientific literature linking climate, conflict and migration together is relatively scare.
+Extant literature on the impacts of climate change on conflict and migration commonly assess how environmental pressures instigate outmigration and consequently how climate change-induced migration promote conflict in migrant receiving areas.
+The arrival of climate migrants can put pressure on infrastructure, services and the economy of the receiving area leading to competition over resources, especially when the resources are scarce (Reuveny, 2007).
 However, whilst this narrative is common amongst scholars of peace and conflict studies (Homer-Dixon, 1999; Reuveny, 2008, 2007), there is little empirical evidence supporting this claim (Brzoska and Fröhlich, 2016; Raleigh and Urdal, 2007).
-Generally, https://doi.org/10.1016/j.gloenvcha.2018.12.003
+(Reuveny, 2007).
+Generally, drivers of migration e.g. climate, political factors, economic conditions and conflict are considered simultaneously in the empirical specification without considering the pathway through which migration is determined.
+Typically, in macro-level studies at the country or regional level, migration flows are estimated using linear models controlling for relevant socioeconomic and political confounding variables.
+The specific impact of climate on migration is then isolated, often using multivariate models (Piguet, 2010).
+Beine and Parsons (2015), for instance, include international violence along with climate-related variables and show that the increase in the incidence of international violence corresponds with higher migration flows.
+Likewise, using the occurrence of a civil war as a proxy for institutional quality, Drabo and Mbaye (2015) report a similar finding although this applies only to highly educated people.
+In any case, these models merely show the closed-formimpact of conflict on migration but do not make any links between climatic or environmental factors and conflict.
+These studies do not address the indirect pathway through which climate affects migration through conflict, as often claimed by the media.